 At this point, I am incredibly happy with the procedure and I give it two big thumbs-up.
-Even though my wife co-owns the practice where I got the procedure, if I was told I had to pay full price, I’d start putting the money together immediately knowing what I know now.
 This is exactly what I was looking for and I’d do it again in a heartbeat.

 WORTH IT?
 In a word: YES.
 Time will indeed tell, but so far but, for the first time in 20 years, I have not worn antiperspirant and I have not sweat through a single shirt.

-Now that I’ve had miraDry and I’m living sweat-free, I can’t believe it was this easy.
+Now that I’m living sweat-free, I can’t believe it was this easy.
 I really wish this was an option 15 years ago…All those events where I was self-conscious…All the times where I felt embarrassed…